gwpy/gwpy/docs/segments/index.rst

    >>> a + b

-This operation is the same as :ref:`gwpy-segments-union`.
+This operation is the same as :ref:`pdpy-segments-union`.

 -----------------
 Inversion (``~``)